robinmoisson/staticrypt/README.md

 # StatiCrypt

+**LEGACY VERSION - SUPPORT FOR 1.x HAS ENDED.** We recommend you switch to the latest version to get the latest security fixes.
+See [the migration guide](https://github.com/robinmoisson/staticrypt/blob/main/MIGRATING.md).

 Based on the [crypto-js](https://github.com/brix/crypto-js) library, StatiCrypt uses AES-256 to encrypt your string with your passphrase in your browser (client side).

 Download your encrypted string in a HTML page with a password prompt you can upload anywhere (see [example](https://robinmoisson.github.io/staticrypt/example.html)).